TiwPhiraphan/artesia/README.md

 ## Custom Server Integration

-Use `app.handler` to plug Fayde into an existing `node:http` server, HTTPS server, or any framework that accepts a standard request handler:
+Use `app.handler` to plug Artesia into an existing `node:http` server, HTTPS server, or any framework that accepts a standard request handler:

 ```ts
 import { createServer } from 'node:http'